 Whether it’s experiencing once-in-a-lifetime opportunities, positively impacting communities, or living a life of unexpected adventures, everyone has a story to tell.
 What will yours sound like?
 The University of Kansas chapter of Engineers Without Borders has partnered with Kiewit to share ways you can apply your engineering skills to make a difference in the world, throughout your college career and beyond.

-On September 13th, EWB and Kiewit partnered to host a meet and greet event.
+In September, EWB and Kiewit partnered to host a meet and greet event.
 We share the same ideals and wanted to spread our passion with many others.